ToshioCP/Gtk4-tutorial/gfm/sec19.md

 An id identifies the schema.
 - 4: Key tag has two attributes.
 Name is the name of the key.
-Type us the type of the key' value and specified with [GVariant format string](https://developer.gnome.org/glib/stable/gvariant-format-strings.html).
+Type is the type of the value of the key and specified with [GVariant format string](https://developer.gnome.org/glib/stable/gvariant-format-strings.html).
 - 5: default value of the key `font` is `Monospace 12`.
 - 6: Summery and description elements describes the key.
+They are optional, but it is recommended to add them in the XML file.

 The XML file is compiled by glib-compile-schemas.
 When compiling, `glib-compile-schemas` compiles all the XML files which have ".gschema.xml" file extension in the directory given as an argument.